sucho-archiving/sucho-archiving.github.io/mirrroring.md

 ## Step 1: Check the Open Data registry

-Check the [SUCHO entry of the AWS Open Data registry](https://registry.opendata.aws/sucho/) for the description of the dataset and the S3 bucket name.
+Check the [SUCHO entry of the AWS Open Data registry](https://registry.opendata.aws/sucho/) for the description of the dataset and the S3 bucket name, which is `sucho-opendata`.

 ## Step 2: Download and install the AWS CLI